 When a hospital or healthcare provider charges more for a treatment or service than what is covered by Medicare and your private health insurance, the amount left to pay is known as “the gap”.

-Compare your options online and apply for cover
+Compare your options with help from an adviser or online and apply for cover

 How does gap cover work?

 Gap cover is insurance that protects you from out-of-pocket expenses and it’s usually offered in some form by most insurers.
 It’s available in three levels of protection:

 - Partial gap cover.
 Partial gap protection covers some of the gap, but not all, meaning you must pay the rest.